The Agape House Org

 Mission

-The Agape House, a faith based agency, equips marginalized, Black, and indigenous (BIPOC) 18-27 year old women with non-time-limited housing, education, and employment opportunities through holistic, culturally competent, community led care.
+The Agape House (TAH), a faith based agency, equips marginalized Black, Brown and Indigenous young woman 18-27 years old with non-time-limited housing, education, and employment opportunities through holistic, culturally competent, community led care.
 These youth are the overrepresented in judicial, homeless, foster care systems and underrepresented in educational and employment systems.
 We intervene to change the paradigm .

 Description